Java Text to Speech Example

 Refer to the Text to Speech API documentation for endpoint details, authentication setup, and features shared across all programming languages.

 The method below sends a string to the API and writes the MP3 response to disk.
-It demonstrates text to speech in Java with minimal boilerplate.
+This Java text to speech example demonstrates the full request cycle with minimal boilerplate.

 public static void main(String[] args) throws java.io.FileNotFoundException, java.io.IOException {